 COMING UP!
-First virtual workshop on March 6 @ 9 AM (central time, US).
+Third virtual workshop on May 15 @ 10 AM (central time, US).
 Please join us!

 Title: A Vision for Accounting & Development Research